-In this guide you're going to learn how to lower the alkalinity in your pool (FAST).
+In this pool care guide, you're going to learn how to lower the alkalinity in your pool (FAST).

-In today's post, you're going to learn all about water alkalinity, what causes your pool alkalinity to get too high, and how to lower it.
+In today's post, you're going to learn all about water alkalinity, what causes your pool alkalinity to get too high, and how to lower your swimming pools alkalinity.

 Let's dive in!